TandonDevOps/IndraABM/tutorial/tutorial video script.md

 Okay, we can see it here, that we start with 704 healthy trees and none of the others.
 Let's see what happens next.

 `scroll a bit down more to show the census for period 1, see the result, healthy trees may decrease to stay the same, describe the situation and change script as needed`
 Oh, now the healthy trees decreased to 698, and we can see the rest of them have new fires starting on them.
-Those fires will spread with speed and soon we will see the changes on the trees surrounding them as well.
+Those fires will spread with speed, and soon we will see the changes on the trees surrounding them as well.

 `scroll down to show the census for period 2`
 Now, not only new fire number is increasing, the number of on fire trees is also increasing, as trees can easily catch by fire if fire is already present nearby, and it keeps on self-replicating.